HisaoLabSUSTC/Hyper-MORL/README.md

 python visualization/pref_obj_visualization_3d.py
 ```

-After execute the above command, you will see an interactive figure.
-In the figure, you can adjust the input preference by drag the point in the preference space.
-Moreover, you can also visualize the behavior of the output policy by clicking the button.
+After execute the above commands, you will see an interactive figure.
+In this figure, you can adjust the input preference by drag the point in the preference space.
+Moreover, you can also visualize the behavior of the output policy by clicking a button.

-To visualize the parameters of different policy, we use t-SNE to embed high-dimensional parameter space into two-dimensional space.
+To visualize different policy parameters, we use t-SNE to embed high-dimensional parameter space into two-dimensional space.
 These codes can be found in the **visualization/demonstration.ipynb**.

 ## Acknowledgement

-We use the seven multi-objective robot control problems proposed by [Xu et. al](https://github.com/mit-gfx/PGMORL) as the test problems.
+We use the seven multi-objective robot control problems proposed by [Xu et al.](https://github.com/mit-gfx/PGMORL) as the test problems.
 We use the implementation of multi-objective policy gradient from [PG-MORL repository
 ](https://github.com/mit-gfx/PGMORL) and modify it to update the hypernet.

 ## Citation